 They settled in the Volga German colony of Pfeifer on 15 June 1767 and are recorded there on the 1767 census in Household No. 48.

-The Oranienbaum passenger list records that Christoph Guth came from the German region of Aufenau while the 1767 census records that he came from the German region of Freiburg.
+The Oranienbaum passenger list records that Christoph Guth came from the German village of Aufenau while the 1767 census records that he came from the German region of Freiburg.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Pf57.